exvim/exvim.github.io/docs/intro.md

 - temporary files
 - ...

-After Vim loaded `your_project_name.exvim` and start, exVim helps you update project files and you are now happy to use your favor plugins with these files.
+After Vim loaded `your_project_name.exvim` and start, type `:Update` command and exVim will helps you update project files.

-### How do you integrate Vim-plugins? ###
+## How do you integrate Vim-plugins?

 exVim aims to implement as much as possible of the functions and features in **pure Vim language**.
 We try to avoid reinvent the wheel.
 As a result, we carefully select and integrate popular Vim-plugins